macartan/macartan.github.io/_pages/about.md

-I am a Professor of Political Science at <a href='https://polisci.columbia.edu/'>Columbia University</a> and director of the <a href="https://www.wzb.eu/en/research/political-economy-of-development/institutions-and-political-inequality">Institutions and Political Inequality group</a> at the <a href="https://wzb.eu/en">WZB Berlin Social Science Center.</a> More about me <a href="https://macartan.github.io/about/">here</a>.
+I am a Professor of Political Science at <a href='https://polisci.columbia.edu/'>Columbia University</a> and director of the <a href="https://www.wzb.eu/en/research/political-economy-of-development/institutions-and-political-inequality">Institutions and Political Inequality group</a> at the <a href="https://wzb.eu/en">WZB Berlin Social Science Center.</a>

+* More about me <a href="https://macartan.github.io/about/">here</a>
+* All publications <a href="https://macartan.github.io/publications/">here</a>